 |Average number of M5.0-5.9||Range* of M5.0-5.9||Probability of 1 or more M5.0-5.9||Average number of M6.0-6.9||Range* of M6.0-6.9||Probability of 1 or more M6.0-6.9||Average number of M≥7||Range* of M≥7||Probability of 1 or more M≥7|

 The aftershocks of the magnitude 7.8 Kaikoura earthquake are mostly occurring throughout a broad area from North Canterbury through to Cook Strait that surrounds the faults that ruptured in that earthquake, although a few have occurred in the lower North Island.
-We forecast aftershock probabilities for the area in the red box on the map to the right.
+We forecast aftershock probabilities for the area in the red box on the map below.
 The area near the centre of the box (around Kaikoura) is more likely to experience felt aftershocks than areas towards the edge of the box.
-See the MMI map below for more information on the forecast shaking for the Wellington area.
+See the MMI map below for more information on the forecast shaking.
 Earthquakes can and do happen outside this box but the box represents the most likely area for aftershocks in this sequence.

-For example, there is a 18% chance of one or more M6.0-6.9 earthquakes occurring within the next two months.
-We estimate there will be between 0 and 1 earthquakes in this magnitude range within the next two months.
+For example, there is a 15% chance of one or more M6.0-6.9 earthquakes occurring within the next three months; and a 46% chance of one or more M6.0-M6.9 within the next year.
+We estimate there will be between 0 and 2 earthquakes in this magnitude range within the next year.

-The current rate of magnitude 6 and above earthquakes for the next two months is about 3 times larger than what we would normally expect for long term seismicity represented in our National Seismic Hazard model.
+The current rate of M6 and above earthquakes for the next three months is about 2 times larger than what we would normally expect for long term seismicity represented in our National Seismic Hazard model.
 As the aftershock rates decrease, this difference will decrease as well.